 Future revenue growth, future operating performance margin as a percentage of revenues, attrition rate, and discount rate applied are the significant estimates used in the excess earnings method to determine the fair value of the relationships.
-These estimates are influenced by many factors, including historical financial information, estimated retention rates, and management's expectations for future growth as a combined company.
+These estimates are influenced by many factors, financial including historical information, estimated retention and management's expectations for future growth as a combined company.